 It just doesn’t bring us closer to the pot of gold.

 In truth, we don’t need to follow the rainbow.
 We don’t need more clients.
 We can have financial security with fewer clients (and enjoy more time to ourselves as part of the bargain).

-If you’re wondering how, please comment, email or message me and I’ll show you how.
+If you’re wondering how, please get in touch, or follow this link and I’ll show you how.
 I’ll also show you how many different business types are already tapping into this different approach.

 Of course, if you want to keep enjoying the thrill of the chase, and the work involved in serving more and more clients, there’s nothing wrong with that too.

 It’s all about making choices … and choosing the options that serve us best.